BridgesLab/PrecisionNutrition/Human Genetics/mr-ldlc-calcium.html.md

 ## Purpose

 To validate SNPs for LDL cholesterol GWAS using those identified using UK Biobank.
-This script can be found in /Users/davebrid/Documents/GitHub/PrecisionNutrition/Human Genetics and was most recently run on Wed Nov 26 10:31:51 2025
+This script can be found in /Users/davebrid/Documents/GitHub/PrecisionNutrition/Human Genetics and was most recently run on Sun Nov 30 10:24:23 2025

 ## Data Entry